FAQ - How We Work

 2. We Learn

-We gain a better understanding of what areas in the rainbow (LGBTQIA+) community need support, and some of the awesome organisations, charities and individuals who are doing great work in this area.
+We gain a better understanding of what areas in the rainbow (LGBTIQ+) community need support, and some of the awesome organisations, charities and individuals who are doing great work in this area.

 3. We Engage